MicrosoftDocs/bot-docs/articles/v4sdk/migration/conversion-core.md

 1. If you haven't done so already, install the Bot Framework SDK v4 [template for C#](https://aka.ms/bot-vsix).
 1. Open Visual Studio, and create a new Echo Bot project from the template.
 Name your project `ContosoHelpdeskChatBot`.

+> [!NOTE]
+> .NET Core 2.1 and.
+NET Core 3.1 versions of the C# templates are available.\
+> When creating new bots, you should use the .NET Core 3.1 templates.
+Available in Visual Studio 2019 and above.\
+> The C# bot samples all use .NET Core 3.1.
+The .NET Core 2.1 can be found in this repository branch (add link).\
+> See also the note about creating and deploying .NET Core 3.1 bots in [Tutorial: Create and deploy a basic bot](../bot-builder-tutorial-basic-deploy.md).

 ## Install additional NuGet packages

 The template installs most of the packages you will need, including the **Microsoft.Bot.Builder** and **Microsoft.Bot.Connector** packages.